abhipatidar343343/Logic_apps/Parameterizer_logic_app/README.md

 ---

+# Limitations

+## Custom Connectors

+⚠️ **Custom connectors are currently not supported.**

+Logic Apps that rely on **Azure Custom Connectors (`Microsoft.Web/customApis`)** cannot be fully parameterized by this tool.

+Custom connectors require:

+- Existing `customApis` resources
+- Correct `join/action` permissions
+- Pre-configured API connections

+Because of this, the tool does **not automatically handle**:

+- `Microsoft.Web/customApis`
+- Custom connector API IDs
+- Custom connector authorization bindings

+### Recommended Workflow for Custom Connectors

+If your Logic App uses custom connectors:

+1. Deploy the custom connector manually.
+2. Create the required API connection in the target environment.
+3. Update the generated ARM template to reference the existing connection.

+---

 # Notes

 - All `.json` files in the specified directory are processed.
-- Files already ending with `_template.json` are skipped.
+- Files ending with `_template.json` are skipped.
-- Each file is processed independently.
+- Each Logic App file is processed independently.

 ---